brsteph/AzADR/readme.md

 * Identify which decision sets you are concerned with
 * Customize the decision sets with your notes and selections
 * Begin detailed architecture and build

+You can also use the [generic AzADR template](AzADR-000-template.md) to make your own ADRs based on your needs.